michael2012z/BitBible/markdown/KJV/files/Ps.md

 11. I made sackcloth also my garment; and I became a proverb to them.

-12. They that sit in the gate speak against me; and I was the song of the drunkards.drunkards: Heb. drinkers of strong drink
+12. They that sit in the gate speak against me; and I was the song of the drunkards.

 13. But as for me, my prayer is unto thee, O Lord, in an acceptable time: O God, in the multitude of thy mercy hear me, in the truth of thy salvation.